MAA28/Abi/13. Jahrgang/Englisch/Analysis Speech - Mark Ashton.md

 To motivate the miners to keep fighting he belittles the enemies of the miners: Uses a the symbol of the national coal board "crawling on their hands and knees, in full drag, to beg you for forgiveness".
 By using such a strong image towards the end of the speech he not only gives the miners a much needed vision of what to fight for but also illustrates the national and historical importance of their fight.

-Mark concludes with the watchword of the miners strike ("Victory to the miners"). this rounds out the speech and gives it a climactic
+Mark concludes with the watchword of the miners strike ("Victory to the miners"). this rounds out the speech and gives it a climactic end after which the crowd starts cheering.